03stevensmi/Google-Translate-Previous-Extension-2.0.13-/README.md

 Here is the tutorial for installing this extention: https://youtu.be/fjP08B_E80

-But in short,

-Unzip the file,
+But For a short and simple tutorial:

+Download the .crx file in the releases page here: ,
 Go to extention setting on browser,

 Enable developer mode,

-Click load unpacked,

-Open up the folder inside,
+Drag and drop the crx file to the browser,

-Select & Done!
+Done!

+If that doesn't work,

+Then follow the other instructions on the YouTube video above

 Enjoy!